GuilhermeSimbalista/API-REST-Connectivity-With-AWS/README.md

 # API-REST-Connectivity-With-AWS
-Game registration api with connection to AWS
+Game Registration API Connecting to RDS and EC2 on AWS